Help Center> CodeArts Req> Getting Started> Getting Started with a Scrum Project> Project Managers: Creating and Configuring Projects

 In addition to various built-in reports such as labor hour statistics, work item distribution statistics, sprint burndown charts, and defect statistics in different dimensions, you can also customize statistics reports for your teams.

-1. On the project details page, choose Work > Statistic.
+1. On the project details page, choose Work > Req > Statistic.

 2. Click Create Report and select the report type in the left pane.
-The default value is Custom.
+The default type is Custom.
 The following uses the custom report as an example.

-3. After you select Custom Report, specify the report name, data settings, and data filtering settings based on your requirements.
+3. After you select Custom Report, specify the report title, list settings, and data filtering based on your requirements.

 4. Click Save to create the report.

-The created report is displayed under All in the navigation pane on the left of the statistics page.
-You can click the report name to view the statistics report.
-For details, see Viewing Statistics.
+5. The created report is displayed on the statistics page.
+You can click the report title to view the statistics report.
+For details, see Using a Report.